-Data Identifier Description S Serial Number assigned by the supplier to an entity for its lifetime.
-2S Shipment ID number.
-If you are using EDI, this corresponds to the SID (Data Element 396 of ANS X12.3, as used in the 856 Shipment Notification transaction).
-3S Package Identification assigned by the supplier to the lowest level of packaging (container) that has a package id code.
+Serial Number assigned by the supplier to an entity for its lifetime.

+TITLE: Supplier Packing and Shipping Standard CURRENT ISSUE DATE: February 22, 2024, ver.
+23 Shipment ID number.
+If you are using EDI, this co 1 Element 396 of ANS X12.3, as used in the 856 Shipment Notification transaction).
+Package Identification assigned by the supplier to the lowest level of packaging (container) that has a package id code.
 (To be used for full pallets of one part.
-4S Package Identification assigned by the supplier to packaging containing multiple containers of like items on a single customer order (Master Load).
-5S Package Identification assigned by the supplier to packaging containing multiple containers of unlike items on a single customer order (Mixed Load).
+Package Identification assigned by the supplier to packaging containing multiple containers of like items on a single customer order (Master Load).
+Package Identification assigned by the supplier to packaging containing multiple containers of unlike items on a single customer order (Mixed Load).
+Supplier Packing and Shipping Standard Shipment ID number.
+If you are using EDI, this co Element 396 of ANS X12.3, as used in the 856 Shi Package Identification assigned by the supplier to to (container) that has a package id code.
+(To be used Package Identification assigned by the supplier to p containers of like items on a single customer order